danielegiulianini/qu-bft/README.md

 The library splits authentication APIs from actual operations-submissions interface.
-So, let's register (if not done before) and authenticate by passing to the corresponding factory method the ip, port of the auth server, username and password and an impliciti ExecutionContext as well.
+So, let's register (if not done before) and authenticate by passing to the corresponding factory method the ip, port of the auth server, username and password and an implicit ExecutionContext as well.
 Methods' Future's returns values enable monadic chaining so for comprehension can be exploited.
 Authorization will end up returning a builder for setting up the actual Q/U client.

 ```scala